448267450/tiptool/README.md

-# This is a usefull tool to calculate the tip amount
+# This is a usefull tool to calculate the tip amount.